cguardia/ZODB-Documentation/book/transactions.rst

 to serve our application.
 Lines 6 and 7 import the view configuration machinery of the Pyranid framework and a Configurator object to configure our application.
-Finally, lines 9 and 10 import the TM wrapper and the commit veto function that we discussed in the previous chapter.
+Finally, lines 9 and 10 import the TM wrapper and the commit veto function that we discussed in the previous section.

 Since we have no package to hold our application's files, we have to make sure that we can find the page template that we'll use for rendering our app, so we